 - more likely to have breast cancer come back

 - more likely to die from breast cancer

-Research confirms findings of other research, which found that these differences in breast cancer are mostly due to genetic differences between African American women and women of other racial types.
-Still, other research shows that when care is not consistently controlled and monitored as it was for the patients followed in the study reviewed here, African Americans diagnosed with a variety of cancer types that are not gender-related (for example, colon or lung cancer) have worse prognoses that people of other racial types.
-This suggests that the poorer prognoses of African Americans diagnosed with cancer are, at least in part, related to differences in medical care access and quality.
+Research confirms findings of other research, which found that these differences in breast cancer are mostly due to genetic differences between Black women and women of other racial types.
+Still, other research shows that when care is not consistently controlled and monitored as it was for the patients followed in the study reviewed here, Black people diagnosed with a variety of cancer types that are not gender-related (for example, colon or lung cancer) have worse prognoses that people of other racial types.
+This suggests that the poorer prognoses of Black people diagnosed with cancer are, at least in part, related to differences in medical care access and quality.

 EVERY woman with breast cancer -- no matter her age, height, weight, ethnicity, or medical history -- is unique.
 And the same is true of every breast cancer.
 The challenge is to better understand the differences in breast cancer biology.
 Researchers hope to develop tests that can give us a fuller, more complete picture of a cancer's genetic makeup.
 Then treatments can be prescribed that are personalized for each cancer.